-New findings into conquering influenzaJanuary 29th, 2013 in Diseases, Conditions, Syndromes /
+New findings into conquering influenzaJanuary 29, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Reseachers from the University of Melbourne and The Walter and Eliza Hall Institute (WEHI) have discovered a new protein that protects against viral infections such as influenza.